bnarath/translator-using-transformer-from-scratch/README.md

 ### Key Layers & Features used across Encoder and Decoder

 - **Embedding Layer:**
   - The input tokens are converted into 512-dimensional vectors using an embedding layer with learnable weights.
 The embedding dimension is defined as $d_{model} = 512$.
+Total vectors = Total vocabulary size = Total Tokens (500) + Num of Special Tokens (3).

 - **Positional Encoding:**
   - Positional encoding is added to the input embeddings to provide information about the position of tokens in the sequence.